Playboard

 White pieces begin on ranks 1–2.
 Black pieces begin on ranks 7–8.
 White moves first.

-Turns and Legal Moves
+Turns and Moves

 Players alternate turns.
 On your turn you: